kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 2. Large Scale Real World Dataset can be downloaded from the link below: https://tubcloud.tu-berlin.de/s/M6PobTMpaX6q7Ap

+Downloading the zip file called data and unzipping it inside the workspace as explained in the pr-trained model section would be better for complete and correct extraction of the contents.
+The zip folder already has the subfolders mentioned below.

 Store the dataset in a folder called data and save the annotations and images in subfolders as below:
 - data
   - PrivateDataset